 The role of a physician or medical professionally-supervised approach, a key ingredient to medical weight loss, would seem an ideal solution for many battling obesity and its many complications.
 Let’s take a closer look.

 A Hands on Approach

 In 2013, the American Medical Association officially recognized obesity as a disease.
 Like any chronic illness, it seems more likely that patients will have success managing it with the support of a physician or medical professional leading the charge–a big selling point for medical weight loss.
-Insurers have even jumped on board with many opting to cover medical weight loss treatments for patients under the Affordable Care Act.
+Insurers jumped on board with many opting to cover medical weight loss treatments for patients under the Affordable Care Act.

 Treatment is usually provided in a clinical setting with a licensed healthcare professional such as a doctor, nurse, nurse practitioner, physician assistant, registered dietitian or a psychologist, specially trained in treating weight conditions.
 The patient receives a thorough medical examination, often including blood work and an EKG, to help evaluate the individual’s current health and determine any existing comorbidities commonly related to obesity that may be present and affect the course of treatment.
 Many patients begin treatment with undiagnosed diabetes, high cholesterol, thyroid disorders, abnormal liver tests or obstructive sleep apnea.

 Once the physical examination and medical history is thoroughly assessed, the health care professional and patient work closely to determine the best course of treatment and develop a highly personalized plan that can include medication, supplements and meals.